eHattori/Flask-Model-Architecture/README.md

 ### Installation

-1 - Clone the repository in your machine
+1. Clone the repository in your machine.
-2 - Run `mkvirtualenv flask-model-architecture` to create a new virtualenv 3 - Switch between env with `workon flask-model-architecture` 4 - Run `make setup ` to install
+2. Run `mkvirtualenv flask-model-architecture` to create a new virtualenv.
+3. Switch between env with `workon flask-model-architecture`.
+4. Run `make setup ` to install.

 # Documentation